oss-wish-list/oss-wishlist-website/src/content/faq/guardian-transparency.md

 - **Long-term Impact**: Follow-up reports on sustained benefits

 **Access and Oversight:**
-- **Guardian Dashboard**: Direct access to project progress and spending
+- **Sponsor Dashboard**: Direct access to project progress and spending
 - **Direct Communication**: Regular check-ins with practitioners and maintainers
 - **Audit Trail**: Complete record of all activities and expenditures
 - **Feedback Loops**: Opportunities to provide input and course-correct if needed